reid112/TwitterClient/README.md

 # Twitter Client

 Twitter Client is a small Twitter clone that is written fully in kotlin and uses the MVVM architecture.
 It uses 100% fake data and does not connect to any APIs.
+Twitter resources (logo and colors) were taken from [here](https://about.twitter.com/en_us/company/brand-resources.html)

 ### Features